 Prehospital suctioning of critically ill patients is a core skill that all first responders must master.
 Before the advent of suction machines, patients were faced with the terrifying realities of inadequate or nonexistent suction.
 Now, first responders have a number of options.

 Some agencies rely on just one type of suction machine.
 Others use several, or rotate among a range of options.
-Regardless of which choice your agency makes, it’s important that your team be comfortable with each option in use.
+Regardless of which choice your agency makes, it’s important that your team be comfortable with each option.
 Some first responders rarely suction patients.
 Others are only confident in their abilities with a single unit.
-Spend some time drilling with each unit, and sign up for a continuing education class.
-Doing so could save a patient’s life.
+Spend some time drilling with each unit and sign up for a continuing education class–this could save a patient's life.
+Let’s take a look at some suctioning options.

 Traditional Onboard Suction

-Onboard suction is the ambulance version of wall-mounted suction.
-These mounted units offer powerful suction.
+Onboard suction is the ambulance version of wall-mounted suction, offering powerful suction.
 They make it easy to promptly suction a patient who is already in the ambulance or being transported to the hospital.
 Yet a machine is only as effective as its range of uses.
 Mounted onboard suction units cannot be moved patient-side, so if it is unsafe to move the patient, these devices become useless.

 Even when a patient can be moved, traditional suction may delay medical intervention.
 Consider a senior who has aspirated and who lives in a fourth-story apartment.
 Transporting her may be possible, but you’ll lose precious time, exposing her to larger volumes of aspirate and potentially increasing the risk of infection and death.